KurfurstSaya/UAT-Global-Server/README.md

 reminder that shit will probably break if i had made a commit in the past 10 hours

+for safety of myself this repo will also be archived and ("temporarily discontinued") for the public if it exceeds 100 unique views a day

 # UMAMUSUME AUTO TRAINER

 ![UAT](docs/main.png)